Farmingdale State College

 many other prominent government officials and businessmen.

 first students arrived on campus in March 1916.
-Fifteen graduated
+Fifteen

-students from the very first day.
+there were women students from the very first day.

 earliest years of the college were devoted to the technology of